The risks and rewards of being an independent board director

 Legal Risks – Independent Board Directors who breach their fiduciary duties or act negligently when carrying out their board and governance responsibilities can face legal ramifications, including lawsuits and potential personal liability.

-Rewards of being Independent Board Director
+Rewards of being an Independent Board Director

-Career progression – Even though every board is different, individuals who serve on boards acknowledge that the decision-making process follows a specific structure.
-Being appointed to a board provides an opportunity to gain firsthand experience in understanding the required actions and influences to pass decisions through the board successfully.
-This knowledge and experience can improve your interactions and gain experience with board members and potential board members.
-Your career will advance more smoothly and have a lower chance of stagnating.
+Career progression – Even though every board is different, board members acknowledge that the decision-making process follows a specific structure.
+Being appointed to a board provides an opportunity to gain firsthand experience in the actions, interactions, and influences required to successfully get decisions passed through the board.
+This is likely to be very different from what you experience day to day in your executive roles, and improve your communication, negotiation, and decision-making skills.
+These skills can, in turn, advance many aspects of your career.

-Building relationships – Sitting on a board offers a unique opportunity to develop and maintain personal and professional relationships with individuals you might not otherwise meet.
+Building relationships – Sitting on a board offers a unique opportunity to develop and maintain personal and professional relationships with individuals you would otherwise not meet.
 As a board or committee, you are a group of individuals with different backgrounds working together to achieve shared goals.
-Engaging in thoughtful discussions around a board table effectively builds relationships and respect among individuals.
-The relationships formed frequently lead to new business or professional opportunities.
-In my experiences serving as a voluntary independent director, I have consistently earned income through the relationships I established with other board members.
+Participating in meaningful discussions at the board table fosters strong relationships and mutual respect among members.

 Individuals planning for retirement view board appointments as a way to maintain connections and relevance while utilizing their valuable experience in paid and unpaid board and committee roles.